IIIIVIII/Implementation-and-Fine-Tuning-of-Transformer-Based-Models-for-Trade-Recommendations/README.md

 ## Overview

 This project is part of a work trial for the Machine Learning Engineer position at Blockhouse.
 The primary task was to implement and fine-tune a transformer-based model to generate trade recommendations based on market data.
 The project involved creating a hybrid model using both LSTM and Transformer layers, followed by extensive fine-tuning and evaluation to optimize the model's performance.
+Additionally, backtesting was performed to assess the model's real-world applicability.

 ## Table of Contents